yakworks/gorm-rest-api/docs/index.md

 The goal is to provide the fastest way to render and object or collection that allows custom includes or excludes.

-A `static includes = ...` can be set on the domain, the dao or the controller.
+A `static includes = ...` can be set on the domain, the repository or the controller.
 An gets overriden in that order.
-For example: if I set excludes on the domain if I set in on a Dao CRUD controller for that domain the it uses that.
+For example: if I set excludes on the domain if I set in on a Repository CRUD controller for that domain the it uses that.
 A setting in the AppSetupConfig overides them all and a includes param sent into the endpoint will be used above all others.
 I would be nice to put the grails-views into this picture as well so that if there is a `*.gson` file